zhanybekovich/Python-Learning/Readme.md

-This repository of my learning exercises and projects.
+This is a repository of my learning exercises and projects.